aws-cloudformation/rain/internal/cmd/ccdeploy/README.md

 not include an update handler, so the type can’t be updated and must instead be replaced during stack update operations.
 Legacy resource types will be NON\_PROVISIONABLE.

+## Why would I want to use this?

+Again, for production workloads, you shouldn't.
+But the one big benefit is that you have access to the resource state, which is described in detail below.
+You could, in theory, modify the state to deal with unexpected deployment failures, or to remediate complex drift situations.
+Template deployment might be slightly faster, since you won't wait for the CloudFormation backend to push your stack through the workflow, but since CloudFormation uses the same resource providers, the difference will not be huge.

+Another good reason is that you are curious about how CCAPI works, and you are interested in learning about all the really hard things a template provisioning engine has to do.
+Let us know if you want to dive in and contribute.
+The best way to learn is by doing!

 ## State management